YASH13030/LinkedListJava/README.md

 # LinkedListJava
-this repository contains the full implementation of Linked List Data structure in Java both from scratch and using collections framework.
+This repository contains the full implementation of Linked List Data structure in Java both from scratch and using collections framework.